Buying property in Laos?

 Does a property price drop look likely in Laos as of 2026?

-The single most important macro factor that could trigger a price drop in Laos is renewed exchange rate pressure on the kip, which would hurt buyer confidence and force sellers who need USD or Thai baht to cut prices.
+The single most important macro factor that could push prices down specifically in Laos is a return of FX pressure on the kip, because when the currency weakens sharply, buyer confidence drops, USD liquidity becomes scarce, and sellers who need cash are forced to cut prices.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Laos.